refinedev/refine/documentation/docs/api-references/components/buttons/refresh.md

 ### `resourceName`

-`resourceName` allows us to manage which resource is refreshed.
+`resourceName` allows us to manage which resource is going to be refreshed.

 ```tsx
 import { RefreshButton } from "@pankod/refine";